boryspaulewicz/bhsdtr/Readme.md

 Likert-scale item were interpreted in a way that was not intended by the authors of the questionnaire.

-2. *Scale instability*, i.e., the thresholds that correspond to the discrete outcome values or labels may differ between participants, items, or conditions, or may covary with numerical predictors.
+2. *Lack of scale invariance*, i.e., the thresholds that correspond to the discrete outcome values or labels may differ between participants, items, or conditions, or may covary with numerical predictors.
 In fact, it would be more than just surprising if evidence was found that the mapping between the values of ordinal responses and the latent